-Amanda Milling was elected the Member of Parliament for Cannock Chase in the 2015 General Election, she is standing for re-election.
+Amanda Milling was elected the Member of Parliament for Cannock Chase in the 2015 & 2017 General Election's.

 Amanda studied Economics and Statistics at University College London, after which Amanda built up a successful career in market research, specialising for a large part in the financial services sector.
 Before entering Parliament, Amanda was Director and Head of Clients at Optimisa Research.
 In 2009 Amanda became a local Conservative Councillor and was a campaign organiser for several local and national elections.